 9, 10, J, Q, K, A

-In a Pinochle deck, there are still the same four suits one is familiar with (♥♦♣♠), and there are two copies of each card.
+In this deck, there are still the same four suits one is familiar with (♥♦♣♠), and there are two copies of each card.
 This means, for example, there are two copies of the K♣, or two copies of the 9♦.

 Pinochle is traditionally a two-player card game, however in the modern day, partnership Pinochle, played with four players, is considered the standard.

 In two-player Pinochle, also known as two-handed Pinochle, each player will be dealt 24 cards and will compete against each other.
-In four-player Pinochle, the game will be played with teams of two.
+In four-player Pinochle, the game will be played with two teams.
 The two partners will combine their scores at the end of each hand.

 A game begins with the deal.
 Depending on the number of players, the dealer will distribute cards in the above proportions.

 Next is the bidding phase.
 Like another fun trick-taking game, Spades, Pinochle operates on a system of “bids” or “contracts.”
-However, unlike in Spades, bids or contracts in Pinochle are optional.
+However, unlike in Spades, bids or contracts in the Pinochle card game are optional.